 - Population and Housing Impacts

 - Public Services

 - Recreation

 - Utilities and Service Systems

 - Cumulative Impacts

-- Noise Impacts - H-\$14-\$13.
+- H-\$14S13.
 Fast Track Building Permit Application Review.
-All applications for housing projects, including mixed-use development consisting of residential and nonresidential with at least two-thirds of the square footage designated for residential use shall be fast-tracked through the Planning and Building Division Department, Environmental Health Division of Public Health, and the Land Use Division of the Department of Public Works on a priority basis ahead of non fast track permit applications.
-The County shall notify the applicant whether the application is complete within 30 days of receipt of a housing application.
-The County shall complete its review of the application within 60 days after the application is complete for a project with 50 or fewer units, or within 12060 days after the application is complete for a project with more than 50 units.
+All applications for housing projects, including mixed-use development consisting of residential and nonresidential with at least two-thirds of the square footage designated for residential use shall be fast-tracked through the Planning and Building Division Department, Environmental Health Division of Public Health, and the Land Use Division of the Department of Public Works on a priority basis ahead of non-fast track permit applications.
+The County shall notify the application.
+The County the application.
+The County

+Part 2, Chapter 8.
+Housing Element File Name: Attachment 3 - 2019 HE for 7.11.19 PC FINAL.docx shall complete its review of the application within 60 days after the application is complete for a project with 50 or fewer units, or within 12060 days after the application is complete for a project with more than 50 units.
 If a housing application has not been approved within the specified timeframe net the time lapse waiting for applicant corrections, amendments, or other required information, the application shall be deemed approved by the Planning and Building Department.
-Projects that construct or rehabilitate at least 25% low income, 10% very low income, or 55% extremely low income, or are for Supportive, Transitional, Transitional Housing, or emergency shelters shall be prioritized. - H-S14.
-Vacant and Nonvacant Inventory Sites to Accommodate Housing for Lower Income
+Projects that construct or rehabilitate at least 25% low income, 10% very low income, or 55% extremely low income, or are for Supportive, Transitional, Transitional Housing, or emergency shelters shall be prioritized.

-Households and Used in Previous Housing Elements.
-Vacant sites identified in two or more consecutive housing elements, and nonvacant sites identified in the prior housing element, identified to accommodate housing for lower income households and meeting any of the following criteria: 1) residentially zoned and capable of being developed at a higher density; 2) sites owned or leased by the county; or 3) sites zoned for nonresidential use that can be redeveloped for residential use for there is a program to rezone the sites, as necessary, shall be zoned at residential densities of at least 15 units per acre and subject to zoning regulation that allows by-right approval to developments that include at least 20 percent or more of the units affordable to lower income households.
+H-S14.
+Vacant and Nonvacant Inventory Sites to Accommodate Housing for Lower Income Households and Used in Previous Housing Elements.
+Vacant sites identified in two or more consecutive housing elements, and nonvacant sites identified in the prior housing element, identified to accommodate housing for lower income households and meeting any of the following criteria: 1) residentially zoned and capable of being developed at a higher density; 2) sites owned or leased by the county; or 3) sites zoned for nonresidential use that can be redeveloped for residential use for there is a program to rezone the sites, as necessary, shall be zoned at residential densities of at least 15 units per acre and subject to zoning regulation that allows by-right approval to developments that include at least 20 percent or more of the units affordable to lower income households.4